quickwit-oss/quickwit/docs/concepts/querying.md

 - Hotcache caching: A static cache that holds information about a split file internal representation.
 It helps speed up the opening of a split file.
 Its size can be defined via the `split_footer_cache_capacity` configuration parameter.
 - Fast field caching: Fast fields tend to be accessed very frequently by users especially for stream requests.
 They are cached in a RAM whose size can be limited by the `fast_field_cache_capacity` configuration value.

+### Scoring

+Quickwit supports sorting docs by their BM25 scores.
+By default BM25 scoring is disabled to improve query times but it can be opt-in by setting `sort_by_field` option to `_score` in queries.